 Under the Real Estate Act, a person who has been issued a Letter of Reprimand may appeal the reprimand within 30 days after the date on which the penalty is served on the person.
 The notice of appeal must be in writing and must state the reason for the appeal.

-Under s.40(1) of the Real Estate Act, a complainant who is served with a notice of decision from the executive director
+Under s.40(1) of the Real Estate Act, a complainant who is served with a notice of decision from the Registrar

 a) not to investigate a complaint or to discontinue investigating a complaint, or

 b) that no further action will be taken,

 may, within 30 days after receipt of the notice, appeal the decision to a Hearing Panel.
 The notice of appeal must be in writing, must state the reason for the appeal, and must be accompanied by security for costs in the amount of $500.